Create Models

 Introducing Models

-Models are a new, easier way of creating what previously were called Worksheets.
+Models are an easier way of creating what previously were called Worksheets.
 You can create Models from the Data tab, just like Worksheets.
-You can still create and use Worksheets, but ThoughtSpot plans to deprecate and remove Worksheets in a future release.
+You can still create and use Worksheets, but ThoughtSpot plans to remove Worksheets in a future release.
 All worksheets can be migrated to Models in a future release.

 Models are created in the new Model editor which provides a more visual and intuitive experience for creating data models.